layoutBox/PinLayout/README.md

 ### Layout using edges

-PinLayout has methods to attach a UIView's edge (top, left, bottom or right edge) to another view’s edge.
+PinLayout has methods to attach a UIView's edge (top, left, bottom, right, start or end edge) to another view’s edge.

 **Methods:**